-From 2019, entry to these schools will be through a single one hour bespoke cognitive ability test taken at a Consortium School.
-There will be no further written assessments at Consortium Schools, and more emphasis will be placed on their interview processes.
+Entry to these schools is through a single one hour bespoke cognitive ability test taken at a Consortium School.
+There are no further written assessments at Consortium Schools, and emphasis is placed on their interview processes.

-Please contact each school for which you wish your daughter to be considered requesting an Application Form and any other relevant information.
+Please contact each school you wish your daughter to be considered, requesting an Application Form and any other relevant information.